bacitracin/technical-interview-trivia/ruby_questions.md

 * What's a hash?
 How do you add/remove values?

 * Explain truthy & falsey in Ruby.
+  * In Ruby only false and nil are falsey.
+Everything else is truthy (yes, even 0 is truthy).
+[Sourced from Learn](https://learn.co/tracks/full-stack-web-development/intro-to-ruby-development/logic-and-conditions/truthiness)
+  * The double bang operator: A "double-bang operator" (!!) will return true or false based on whether a value is truthy or falsey to begin with.

 * What does Ruby's flatten do?